HeardLibrary/digital-scholarship/script/codegraf/004/index.md

 For **names** of variables and functions, the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/) recommends separating words with underscores.
 Examples: `company_report_file_name` and `convert_xml_to_json`.
 This style is sometimes called *snake_case*.

-camelCase is also frequently used.
+camelCase is also used sometimes.
 In camelCase, descriptive words are concatenated, with the first word beginning with a lower case letter and subsequent words beginning with capital letters.
 Examples: `companyReportFileName` and `convertXmlToJson`.

 ----